Seahorse

 11. Courtship rituals

-Every morning seahorse couples meet to greet each other and to strengthen their romantic bond with an elaborate courtship display.
+Every morning, seahorse couples meet to greet each other and strengthen their romantic bond with an elaborate courtship display.

-The female meets the male in his territory and as they get closer they change color.
-Male surrounds the female and the pair often spirals together around an object.
+The female meets the male in his territory, and as they get closer, they change color.
+The male surrounds the female, and the pair often spirals together around an object.
 This ritual can last up to an hour.
 Once over, the female returns to her territory.

-12. Reproduction can be triggered by light, temperature and also by turbulence of the sea in the area.
+12. Reproduction can be triggered by light, temperature, and turbulence of the sea in the area.

 Unlike other species, the male seahorse is the one that gets pregnant and is in charge of egg development.

-In fact, male seahorse carries the eggs for ten days to six weeks, depending on the species and also the temperature of the seawater.
+The male seahorse carries the eggs for ten days to six weeks, depending on the species and the temperature of the seawater.
 After this period, the male gives birth to the young.
-This can be a long process with contractions lasting up to 12 hours.
+This process can be long, with contractions lasting up to 12 hours.

 13. Newborns are totally independent